 Yes.
 Volunteers must be 13 or older.
 Volunteers ages 13-15 must be accompanied by an adult chaperone.

 For questions, or for suggestions on how younger children can get involved, please contact Jazz Wilson.
 (Hint!
 Stocking Little Free Libraries or running a book drive is a great family activity!)

 Our in-warehouse book sorting and packing shifts last two hours.
 Off-site volunteer opportunities can last longer depending on the event.
 Check the Off-Site Volunteer calendar for more details on specific off-site events.

 When can I volunteer?

 We have scheduled shifts Tuesday through Saturday—every day that we are open!
-There is at least one shift per day, with two shifts certain days.
-For a comprehensive schedule of upcoming shift dates and times, or to sign-up, please visit our volunteer sign-up form.
-(Please note: Shifts may be limited due to the pandemic.)
+There is at least one shift offered per day, with 2-3 shifts on certain days.
+For a comprehensive schedule of upcoming shift dates and times, or to sign-up, please visit our volunteer sign-up page.

 How do I sign up for shift?

-For groups of more than eight, please submit a group request form.
+Private group shifts can accommodate up to 20 people.
+For private groups or groups of more than eight, please submit a group request form.

 Can I volunteer with a group?

-Yes, though during the pandemic, group opportunities are limited.
+Absolutely!
+Group volunteer shifts are a great team-building experience.
 To request a volunteer shift for your group, please submit a group volunteer request form, and one of our staff members will get back to you.